alulsh/military-brat-map/readme.md

 I'm often asked "where are you from?"
 As a military brat, I don't have a great or easy answer.

-This map is my "easy" answer.
+This map is my easy answer.
 My life is best explained with maps.

 https://www.alexandraulsh.com/military-brat-map/